 Sega’s spiny speed merchant proved himself a worthy rival to Nintendo’s Mario with his Mega Drive debut.
 Yet it was the spectacular loops, corkscrews and clever environmental tricks in the follow-up that proved his makers carried the same swagger.
 With co-op partner Tails in tow (whose real name, Miles Prower, is one of gaming’s best dreadful puns) this blistering adventure was one of the finest two-player games of the 16-bit era and still leaves many of the modern Sonic games for dust.

 This Atari masterpiece had four players crowd around a cabinet to finish its labyrinthine levels.
-Which is handy for elbowing someone in the ribs if they ignored advice about shooting food.
+This situated you perfectly for elbowing someone in the ribs if they ignored advice about shooting food.

 Played at a faster pace than Donkey Kong, Chuckie Egg required pixel-perfect leaps.
 It was home grown, intense and satisfying.